Inuyasha

 Inuyasha (犬夜叉) is a Japanese manga series written and illustrated by Rumiko Takahashi.
 It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from November 1996 to June 2008, with its chapters collected in 56 tankōbon volumes.
 The series follows Kagome Higurashi, a fifteen-year-old middle school girl from modern-day Tokyo who is transported to the Sengoku period after falling into a well in her family shrine, where she meets the half-dog demon, half-human Inuyasha.
 After the sacred Shikon Jewel re-emerges from deep inside Kagome's body, she inadvertently shatters it into dozens of fragments that scatter across Japan.
 Inuyasha and Kagome set out to recover the Jewel's fragments, and through their quest, they are joined by the lecherous monk Miroku, the demon slayer Sango, and the fox demon Shippō.
 Together, they journey to restore the Shikon Jewel before it falls into the hands of the evil half-demon Naraku.

-In contrast to the typically comedic nature of much of Takahashi's previous works, Inuyasha explores darker and more serious subject matter, using the setting of the Sengoku period to display violent content while still retaining comedic elements.
+In contrast to the typically comedic nature of much of Takahashi's previous work, Inuyasha explores darker, more serious subject matter, using the Sengoku period setting to depict violence while still retaining comedic elements.
 The manga was adapted into two anime television series by Sunrise.
-The first series ran for 167 episodes on Yomiuri Television and Nippon Television from October 2000 to September 2004.
-The second series, Inuyasha: The Final Act, is a direct sequel that adapts the remainder of the manga.
-It ran for 26 episodes from October 2009 to March 2010.
+The first series ran for 167 episodes on Yomiuri TV, Nippon Television, and their affiliates from October 2000 to September 2004.
+The second series, Inuyasha: The Final Act, is a direct sequel that adapts the remainder of the manga and ran for 26 episodes from October 2009 to March 2010.
 Four feature films and an original video animation (OVA) have also been released.
 Other merchandise includes video games and a light novel.
 An anime-original sequel spin-off television series, titled Yashahime: Princess Half-Demon, aired for two seasons from October 2020 to March 2022.

-Viz Media licensed the manga, the two anime series, and movies for release in North America.
+Viz Media licensed the manga, the two anime series, and the movies for release in North America.
 Both Inuyasha and Inuyasha: The Final Act aired in the United States on Adult Swim (and later on its revived Toonami block) from 2002 to 2015.

 By September 2020, Inuyasha had 50 million copies in circulation, making it one of the best-selling manga series of all time.
 In 2002, the manga won the 47th Shogakukan Manga Award for the shōnen category.